byui-cse/itm300-course/source/module-04/project-lab.md

 ### Key Concepts Explained:

+!!! note "APIs"

+    An API is like a bridge that allows different software programs to talk to each other and work together.
+It defines a set of rules and protocols that determine how different parts of software can interact.
+Think of it as a waiter at a restaurant taking your order (request) and bringing you the food (response) from the kitchen.

+    Here's a breakdown:

+    **What is an API?**
+        An API is a set of rules and protocols that lets software applications communicate with each other.
+It defines how one piece of software can request information or perform actions from another piece of software.

+    **How does it work?**
+        Imagine you have an app on your phone that needs weather information.
+Instead of creating its own weather service, the app can use an API provided by a weather website.
+The app sends a request (like "give me the weather forecast for today") to the weather website's API.
+The API then processes this request and sends back the weather data (response) that the app can use to display the forecast.

+    **Why are APIs important?**
+        APIs allow developers to leverage existing functionality without reinventing the wheel.
+They enable software to be modular and interconnected, which promotes code reuse, collaboration, and faster development of new applications.

+    **Real-world analogy:**
+        Think of APIs like a menu at a restaurant.
+The menu lists all the dishes (services) available, along with descriptions (API documentation) of what each dish contains and how to order it.
+When you order from the menu (send a request), the kitchen (API server) prepares your food (response) according to the instructions provided.

 1. **AWS Lambda:** AWS Lambda is a serverless compute service provided by Amazon Web Services (AWS).
 It allows you to run code in response to events without provisioning or managing servers.
 In this lab, a Lambda function (getServiceRequest) was created to dynamically generate service request data.
 2. **API Gateway:** API Gateway is a fully managed service that enables developers to create, publish, maintain, monitor, and secure APIs at any scale.
 It acts as a front door for applications to access data, business logic, or functionality from back-end services, like Lambda functions.
 Here, an API Gateway with an endpoint (/service-request) was set up to trigger the Lambda function and return its response to the website.

 3. **HTTP Status Codes:** HTTP status codes are standard response codes given by web servers on the internet.
 In this lab: